 Closing plans, by direct contrast, have the singular objective; to drive all actions and tactics to winning a transaction by a deadline date.

 The seven key elements of a closing deals plan are:

 Let’s examine each of these.

-The decision makers voting intentions, for or against the deal and who do they seek advice from?
+The number of decision makers needed to approve a purchase rises in step with a worsening overall economic climate.
+Their voting intentions, for or against the deal and who they seek advice from must be understood.
 A more basic factor is when people plan to take holidays.
-It sounds simple to manage but one that, if ignored, can prove fatal to success – everything approved and ready to sign but a key person is away until January.
+It sounds simple to manage but one that, if ignored, can prove fatal to success – everything approved and ready to sign but a key person is away on vacation.